kevingorski/denodevs.io/README.md

 To come...

-Before submitting, run the following to check the formatting, linting, licenses, and types and run tests in one hit:
+Before submitting, run the following to check the formatting, linting, and types and run tests in one hit:

 ```
 deno task ok